NEW MOON IN CANCER

 Let in the wife.
 This young son can control the dwelling.Karcher, Hex 4, line 2, Total I Ching

 Notice that we are told that the masculine energy is the ‘young son’.
-Not a mature king, but a page or knight in tarot terms?
+Not a mature king, but rather a page or knight in tarot terms?
 Or perhaps the Fool in the tarot trumps?
 Certainly, there is a degree of innocence here which we could attribute to Mars as ruler of Aries, the first sign of the zodiac.
 Karcher elaborates, saying that in this context, ‘being hidden and enveloped turns into caring for and protecting someone.’
-(How very Moon in Cancer!
-And also in keeping with the conjunction between Venus and fixed star Dubhe, which is all about the protective instincts of a mother bear – see above for details, or even better, watch my videocast, which I have especially extended for members).
+(Perhaps to keep the connection pure and free from third party interference?)
+How very Moon in Cancer!
+And also in keeping with the conjunction between Venus and fixed star Dubhe, which is all about the protective instincts of a mother bear – see above for details, or even better, watch my videocast, which I have especially extended for members.
 Karcher continues:

 It is time to take a wife and establish a dwelling.
 You have the ability to do this and the time is right.Karcher, Hex 4, line 2, Total I Ching